-In Oak Park, African-American residents comprised 19.9% of the population.
-Therefore, an area of racial concentration includes census tracts where the percentage of African-American residents is 29.9% or higher.
-According to the latest American Community Survey five-year estimates, there are three census tracts that met the criteria for areas of racial concentration.
+In Oak Park, African-American residents comprised 19.8% of the population.
+Therefore, an area of racial concentration includes census tracts where the percentage of African-American residents is 29.8% or higher.
+According to the latest American Community Survey five-year estimates, there are two census tracts that met the criteria for areas of racial concentration.
 These areas are:

-- Census tract 8121 immediately to the north of census tract 8125 along the boundary of Chicago - 30.2%; - Census tract 8125 along the eastern boundary of Chicago in the central area of the Village - 31.6%; and - Census tract 8131 in the southeast corner of the Village 31.6%
+- Census tract 8121 immediately to the north of census tract 8125 along the boundary of Chicago - 34.5%; and - Census tract 8125 along the eastern boundary of Chicago in the central area of the Village 31.6%.